 More Trials Aiming to Lengthen Survival

-Gentzler is also currently conducting a randomized phase 2 trial of cabozantinib plus nivolumab compared with standard chemotherapy and a phase 3 trial of cabozantinib plus atezolizumab compared with docetaxel.
+A randomized phase 2 trial of cabozantinib plus nivolumab compared with standard chemotherapy is an ongoing trial, EA-5191, being conducted by the ECOG-ACRIN cooperative group.
+There is also a phase 3 trial, CONTACT-01, studying cabozantinib plus atezolizumab compared with docetaxel that has completed enrollment.
+We are awaiting results from this trial.
 Both trials are studying NSCLC patients previously treated with ICI- and platinum-based chemotherapy.

 "We want to see higher rates of tumor shrinkage, longer cancer control, and increased time before patients need new treatment — all of which translate to longer patient survival," Gentzler says.